-

 2,400 Sq Ft Warehouse

-A 40x60 metal building is ideal for a light industrial operation or expanding e-commerce business.
-The 2,400 sq ft of clear-span floor space is easily configured to best suit your storage needs.
+A 40x60 steel building is ideal for a light industrial operation or expanding e-commerce business.
+The 2,400 sq ft of clear-span floor space is easily configured to suit your storage needs best.
 All warehouses are custom manufactured, with loading doors, walk doors, and windows positioned where required.

-You can erect your own pre-engineered, commercial-grade metal structure in as little time as 4 to 6 days with a metal building kit.
+With a prefab building kit, you can erect your own pre-engineered, commercial-grade metal structure in as little as 4 to 6 days.
 All the necessary components are included, and you can DIY construction or hire a local steel erector for assembly.
-The section below will give you a brief overview of the planning, design, and construction process with links to related articles.
+The section below will briefly overview the planning, design, and construction process with links to related articles.

 -